mbarzegary/mbarzegary.github.io/usefulbooks.md

 A plethora of useful books, videos, and online resources are freely available all over the internet, and I list here the ones I found very awesome and essential-to-know for everyone interested in Scientific Computing.
 I will try to keep this list up-to-date with the materials I face every day, most of which published by open source and open knowledge community.

+## Programming Languages

+* [List of Free Learning Resources In Many Languages](https://github.com/EbookFoundation/free-programming-books): A GitHub repo listing many freely available programming books and resources in a wide range of languages and topics (including scientific computing).

 ## Numerical Methods

 * [Introduction to Numerical Methods for Variational Problems](https://hplgit.github.io/fem-book/doc/web/index.html): If you think you know Finite Element, have a look at this book to know that you don't.
 A step-by-step guide to understand the mathematical underlying of Finite Element.